🇬🇧 English

 Fabric provides the Hud API to render and layer elements on the HUD.

-To start, we need to register a listener to HudLayerRegistrationCallback
+To start, we need to register a listener to HudElementRegistry

-which registers your layers.
-Each layer is an IdentifiedLayer
+which registers your elements.
+Each element is an HudElement

 instance is usually a lambda that takes a DrawContext